dovecot/documentation/source/developer_manual/design/plugins.rst

   #  error Must have at least v2.3.18
   #endif

-.. versionchanged:: v2.3.18 added the 3rd micro-version parameter.
+.. dovecotchanged:: 2.3.18 added the 3rd micro-version parameter.

 Dependencies
 ------------